abuultjens/remove_correlated_features/README.md

 # remove_correlated_features
 Removes features that have either R2 of 1 or -1.
-Will retain one feature from correlated groups to make matrix non-redundant.
+Will retain one feature from correlated groups to make the feature matrix non-redundant.
 It will only calculate correlation scores for features with varying values and will ignore invariant features.

     $ python rm_cor.py [INFILE.csv] [OUTFILE.csv]